-The following are instructions for installing Bodhi Linux on to your computer from a working Linux system via a USB drive (eg: thumb-drive).
+The following are instructions for installing Bodhi Linux on to your computer from a working Linux/Windows system via a USB drive (eg: thumb-drive).
 This is the recommended method.
-Installation using another operating system or via CD/DVD is also possible.
+Installation using CD/DVD is also possible.

 Before beginning, you will need the following things:

-– A computer (imagine that! ) with an empty/blank hard drive/partition to use.
+– A computer (x86 or x64) with an empty/blank hard drive/partition to use.

-– A USB drive that contains no important data – it will all be erased during this process!
+- – A USB drive that contains no important data

 - 512MB** of RAM